About the Turner Syndrome Program

 For teen girls with Turner syndrome, the transition from pediatric to adult care can be challenging.
 During this time, it is important to identify the best providers for your child's continued care.
 Our program offers an organized approach to transition of care.
 We partner with the Adult Turner Syndrome Program at Penn Medicine, a dedicated group of providers who are familiar with the health needs of adult women with Turner syndrome.
 This multidisciplinary team includes providers from endocrinology, gynecology and reproductive endocrinology, cardiology, genetics, and internal medicine.
 Visit the Adult Turner Syndrome Program at Penn Medicine for more information.

 The Turner Syndrome program has a collaborative partnership with the Fertility Preservation program at PENN Medicine.
 This team of Reproductive Endocrinologists specializes in all aspects of reproductive endocrinology for adult women with Turner Syndrome, including options for fertility preservation for patients who qualify.
 For more information, please discuss this referral with your Endocrine provider.

 Advances in prenatal genetic testing have led to an increase in the diagnosis of Turner Syndrome in the fetal period.
-To address the questions that often arise when a diagnosis is made prenatally, our program offers consultation visits with expecting parents.
+To address the questions that often arise when a diagnosis is made prenatally, our program offers consultation visits with expecting parents in partnership with CHOP's fetal medicine specialists.
 As one of the largest Turner Syndrome programs in the country, we have experience in care from infancy through young adulthood and offer a unique perspective on the long-term management of this condition.